1.3 Miles of the Middle Fork

 The Santa Maria Ranch was established in 1874 by Harry Epperson.
-A February 1880 article in the Rocky Mountain News noted that Epperson had “a fine residence elegantly furnished.”
+A February 1880 article in the Rocky Mountain News noted that Epperson had a fine residence elegantly furnished.
 This and several other 19th-Century structures remain intact within this National Historic District.
 The ranch also contains a warm spring and rare wetland plant community.
 A conservation easement held by Colorado Open Lands now protects open space, habitat, water resources, and historic structures.
-Park County recently prepared a plan to restore the historic buildings and create other adaptive uses of the ranch.

 Lightning is a real hazard and shelter is limited, especially below the Angler Outhouse (parking area).
 Fast riffles, slick rocks and deep pools can be dangerous, especially during periods of high water.